komad1na/TikTokViews/README.md

 Script is only **approximately** calculates how many views your videos have.

 Example: If you have 1.2M views on one video it will be 1,200,000 and anything in between will be discarded since values are not visible.
-So your video can have 1,289,000 but 89,000 will nit be calculated it will be added once you reach 1,300,000 views
+So your video can have 1,289,000 but 89,000 will not be calculated, it will be added once you reach 1,300,000 views